Olex2/help/gui/EN/view/stereo_view.md

 Also requires special hardware to be viewed correctly

 ## Normal View
-Returns to the normal display modeMore Info Online
+Returns to the normal display mode !!!More Info Online!!!